Meladi352/Meladi352/README.md

 - 👽I'm Kseniia and I'm a Frontend developer from Finland.
 - ❤️I tried different things, chose the Frontend.
-- 👩🏽‍💻I’m I’m currently learning on JavaScript, ReactJS.
+- 👩🏽‍💻I’m currently learning on JavaScript, ReactJS.
 - ⌨️Sincerely love clean and beautiful code.

 ### Connect with me: